NOS Alive line-ups: Optimus Alive '12

 Optimus Alive '12 was nominated for several European Festival Awards - Best Major Festival, Best European Festival Line-up and Artists' Favourite Festival - but did not win in any category.

 Optimus Alive '13

 The seventh edition of the festival took place between 12 and 14 July 2013.

 NOS Alive '14

 In 2014 the festival was re-branded as NOS Alive.
-The eight edition of the festival took place between 10 and 12 July 2014.
+The eighth edition of the festival took place between 10 and 12 July 2014.

 NOS Alive '15

 NOS Alive '15 was the ninth edition of the festival and took place between 9 and 11 July 2015.

 NOS Alive '16

 NOS Alive '16 was the tenth edition of the festival and took place between 7 and 9 July 2016.

 NOS Alive '17

 NOS Alive '17 was the tenth edition of the festival and took place between 7 and 9 July 2017.

 NOS Alive '18

 NOS Alive '18 was the 11th edition of the festival and took place between 12 and 14 July 2018.

 The Kooks had to cancel their show the day prior to the event, due to Luke Pritchard, the band's lead singer, still being affected by bronchitis.
 They were replaced by Blossoms, who had played in the previous edition of the festival.